sahilsk3333/book-management/README.md

 The Postman collection includes all API endpoints with pre-configured request parameters and headers.
 The environment file contains the necessary variables like `baseUrl` and `jwtToken` for seamless testing.

+You can also test the live APIs using the base URL: https://book-management-uwna.onrender.com.

 ---

 ## Useful Commands